What is Dynamic Lift?

 For a spinning ball, the air is dragged along a spinning ball as it moves.
 If the ball moves forward, air relatively moves in the backward direction, therefore, the relative velocity of the air above the ball is larger than that below the ball.
 The streamlines thus get rarified below and crowded above the ball.
 The difference in the velocity between the corresponding points above and below the ball result in a pressure difference between the two faces and a net upward force acts on the ball.
 This results in a dynamic lift that the ball experiences which is termed as the Magnus effect.

 The Magnus effect is an effect in which a spinning ball or a cylinder curves away from its principle path of flight as can be seen in the image above.
 It can be defined as:

 The Magnus effect is an observable phenomenon that is commonly associated with a spinning object moving through the air or a fluid.

 The path of the spinning object is deflected in a manner that is not present when the object is not spinning.

 The figure above shows an aerofoil, which is a solid piece shaped to provide an upward dynamic lift when it moves horizontally through the air.
-We can recall that the cross-section of the wings of an aeroplane looks like the aerofoil with streamlines around it.
+We can recall that the cross-section of the wings of an airplane looks like the aerofoil with streamlines around it.
 When the aerofoil moves against the wind, the orientation of the wing relative to flow direction causes the streamlines to crowd together above the wing more than those below it.
 The flow speed on top is higher than that below it.
-Thus an upward force results in the dynamic lift of the wings.
+Thus, an upward force results in the dynamic lift of the wings.